cypress-io/cypress-documentation/source/ja/guides/core-concepts/dashboard-service.md

 1. Choose the {% url "organization" https://on.cypress.io/dashboard/organizations %} with the project you want to transfer.
 2. Click into the project and click on **Settings**.
-  {% img /img/dashboard/project-settings.png "project-settings" %}
+  {% imgTag /img/dashboard/project-settings.png "project-settings" %}
 3. Scroll down to the **Transfer Ownership** section and click **Transfer Ownership**.
 4. Select the user or organization, then click **Transfer**.
-  {% img /img/dashboard/transfer-ownership-of-project-dialog.png "Transfer Project dialog" %}
+  {% imgTag /img/dashboard/transfer-ownership-of-project-dialog.png "Transfer Project dialog" %}

 ### Cancel project transfer